MarkLogic-Attic/smart-mastering-demo/examples/smart-mastering/README.md

 # Smart Mastering Demo

+This demo was created to showcase some of the features of Smart Mastering at MarkLogic World 2018.
+It was for demo purposes only.
+If want to use Smart Mastering in your project you should go to the [main page for Smart Mastering](http://marklogic-community.github.io/smart-mastering-core)

 ## Steps to run the Smart Mastering Demo

 - open a new terminal window in the project root